Azure/prometheus-collector/otelcollector/docs/BUILDANDRELEASE.md

 - **Release**: Create a release in [ADO](https://github-private.visualstudio.com/azure/_release?_a=releases&view=mine&definitionId=79).
     - Select `Create release`, then choose the build version which should be the same as the image tag.
     - This pushes the linux, windows, and chart builds to the prod ACR which is synchronized with the prod MCR.
-    - Once pushed, the chart is deployed on the prod clusters.
+    - Once pushed, you can manually start the `Deploy to prod clusters` stage to deploy the image to our prod clusters.
 - **PR 2**: Get the chart semver or container image tag from the commit used for **Build 1**, and also for the previously released version and run `./release.sh` script:

   - ```